 Achieving Zero Impact Means Enabling Circularity

-The European Commission’s European Green Deal and several large international companies claim that their facilities and entire product portfolios will become carbon neutral by 2030 or 2040.
+The European Commission’s European Green Deal and several large international companies claim that their facilities and entire product portfolios will achieve net-zero emissions by 2030 or 2040.
 This shows how much IT and ICT technologies will need to step up their own sustainability and actively engage in reducing environmental impacts for businesses and services.

-Consequentially, Circular Economy is the only approach to carbon neutrality in a market without zero-carbon materials.
-To achieve carbon neutrality, we need to move equipment, gadgets, servers and data centers into a circular economy.
+Consequentially, Circular Economy is the only approach to net zero in a market without zero-carbon materials.
+To achieve net-zero emissions targets, we need to move equipment, gadgets, servers and data centers into a circular economy.
 That means, we need to keep all equipment and hardware in the loop once produced.
 The hierarchical approach to preserving value in closed loops includes, in the order of the level of value preserved: (1) re-use, (2) re-furbishment, (3) re-manufacturing and (4) fully re-cycled hardware, the lowest value preserving option.
 Calling the Internet green will mean that all 4 of the layers I describe will need to achieve a new normal.